cncf/wg-coc/README.md

 The review and approval process is structured to ensure that the Working Group is making decisions based on consensus and that there is broad buy-in on any proposal that gets merged.

-Initially, at least 3 Reviewers must review and support a PR for it to advance to the Approvers, and all 3 Approvers (1 from the Governing Board, 1 from the Technical Oversight Committee, and 1 Approver who has been elected by the community) must approve in order for the pull request to be merged.
+Initially, at least 3 Reviewers or Aprovers must review and support a PR for it to advance to the Co-Chairs for approval, and all 3 Co-Chairs (1 from the Governing Board, 1 from the Technical Oversight Committee, and 1 Approver who has been elected by the community) must approve in order for the pull request to be merged.

 Additionally, updates to the Code of Conduct itself must be approved by the CNCF Technical Oversight Committee (CNCF Charter §13), and creation of the new CoC Committee must be approved by the CNCF Governing Board (CNCF Charter §5(d)(vii)).